Recursive destroy of zfs snapshot fails on non-existing target snapshot

 Therefore I suggest to fallback to the old security check, if the target snapshot does not exist and continue with the destroy.

-Updated by Martin Matuška almost 8 years ago
+Updated by Martin Matuška over 8 years ago

 The failure described in this bug depends on the existence of the top-level snapshot (the snapshot specified as argument) and not on the user calling the command.
 The manpage for "zfs destroy [-rRd] snapshot" says: